Lewiscowles1986/experiment-aws-lambda-lifetime-and-caching-python/README.md

 I have no dependencies on SSM or anything else, because this is a simple app.
 YMMV as we do not control the scheduler, re-balancing of machines etc. That is part of what is good about serverless.

 As stated above, I was wrong about lambdas over 1 hour old being reaped.
+Although the second set of logs (where I remembered to use `-r` flag, to actually recurse the folder) shows this.
 Perhaps this is part of AWS coordination, which in a prior test run had looked like it happened.
-Honestly I cannot remember if it's a day, or they just run forever; but it's definitely over 1 hour.
+Honestly I cannot remember if it's a day, or they just run forever; but it's definitely not within the control of the user; and I've seen both ~1 hour and over that.

 ## Pre-requisites